 Even the best of parents will at some point carry out some form of bad parenting that will negatively affect their child.
 There is no such thing as a perfect parent.
 We will yell, get angry and lose our temper.
 We will be a bad example.
 We will scold our children for being children.
 We will do unloving things and perhaps carry on some not so healthy habits, passed on from our very own parents that had a negative impact on us.
 But the important thing to remember is that you are human, and failure is a part of life.
 It’s what you do with that failure that determines the outcome.

 This article is not to shame you as a parent in ANY way.
 It’s to help you understand the subtleties of bad parenting so you can avoid them, and instead, implement good parenting so your kids will thrive.
 Your influence on your child is inevitable.
 It’s up to you as to what your influence will be – positive or negative.

 Allow yourself grace, but strive for betterment.

-As a parent, I believe one of the most important responsibilities I have is to self reflect on my actions, sometimes daily.
+As a parent who desires to have healthy relationships with my family, I believe one of the most important responsibilities I have is to self-reflect on my actions, sometimes daily.

 That means I am continuously asking myself if I am projecting my struggles on my kids or if my anger is seeping through as I discipline them.

-Over the years, I’ve written a lot about parenting.
-Here are some other popular parenting articles that might help you.
+Over the years, I’ve written a lot about parenting, parenting styles, and how to deeply connect emotionally with your child so you have a firm foundation of love and trust with them.
+Here are some other popular parenting articles from the blog that might help you.

-And one thing I have learned in parenting is not to expect immediate results from my kids, and not find my identity in them either.
+One important thing I’ve learned over the years is not to expect immediate results from my kids, and not find my identity in them either.

-Let’s go deeper into what that means, and how you might be unintentionally, and unwittingly doing this as a parent.
+Let’s go deeper into what that means, and what you might be unintentionally, and unwittingly doing this as a parent.